zone117x/Secp256k1.Net/README.md

 Cross platform C# wrapper for the native [secp256k1 library](https://github.com/MeadowSuite/secp256k1/blob/master/Secp256k1.Native.nuspec).

-The nuget package supports win-x64, win-x86, macOS-x64, and linux-x64 out of the box.
+The nuget package supports win-x64, win-x86, macOS-x64, macOS-arm64 (Apple Silcon), linux-x64, and linux-arm64 out of the box.
 The native libraries are bundled from the [Secp256k1.Native package](https://www.nuget.org/packages/Secp256k1.Native/).
 This wrapper should work on any other platform that supports netstandard2.0 (.NET Core 2.0+, Mono 5.4+, etc) but requires that the [native secp256k1](https://github.com/MeadowSuite/secp256k1) library be compiled from source.

 ------